 - not engaging in industrial action

-- choosing to be represented by a union, or choosing to not be represented by a union.
+- choosing to be represented, or to not be represented, by a union.

 What is 'adverse action'?

-Adverse action may include dismissal of an employee and a range of other actions.
-This may also include prejudicing an employee or independent contractor, or organising industrial action against another person.
+Adverse action can be many things, including firing an employee from their job.
+It may also include prejudicing an employee or independent contractor, altering their position to their prejudice or organising industrial action against another person.
 Adverse action is defined in section 342 of the FW Act.

 - refusing to employ someone